Mixed Martial Arts Pakistan: Pak Fight Club

 The first Pak Fight Club or PFC took place in Lahore, Pakistan which was the first professional MMA event in South Asia.
 Due to the success of the first, PAK MMA held two more Pak Fight Clubs during the following years.
 Due to the number of fighters in Pakistan, PAK MMA is holding tryouts before the PFC where fighters earn the right to fight at professional level.

 Fighters all over Pakistan come to take part in the PFC, Karachi, Lahore, Islamabad, Gujar Khan, Quetta, Multan just to name a few.

 Ties with ONE FC

 Mixed Martial Arts Pakistan has made ties with ONE Championship and is a part of the ONE FC Network, with both organizations sharing talent along with the rest of the ONE FC Network.
 Mixed Martial Arts Pakistan was present and a part of the ONE Asia MMA Summit 2012, being represented by President Bashir Ahmad.

 Super Fight League

-PAK MMA fighters, Shah 'No Pain' Hussain, Uloomi Karim, Ovais Shah, Shams Rehman, Afnan Iftikhar, Nadeem Naeem, Hassan Khan and Waqar Ahmad have been signed to Super Fight League, India's biggest MMA promotion, to compete against the promotion's best while representing Pakistan in their respective weight classes, however the organisation never got back to them.
+PAK MMA fighters, Shah 'No Pain' Hussain, Ovais Shah, Shams Rehman, Afnan Iftikhar, Nadeem Naeem, Hassan Khan and Waqar Ahmad have been signed to Super Fight League, India's biggest MMA promotion, to compete against the promotion's best while representing Pakistan in their respective weight classes, however the organisation never got back to them.

 Vehshi Championship League

 Vehshi Championship League (VCL) saw the emergence of a second MMA promotion in Pakistan, with their first event "December to Remember" on December 25, 2012.
-PAK MMA helped VCL establish itself on the MMA scene.